weilandia/coding-for-managers/class_8/resources/public_apis_jquery_with_rails.md

 ### Using AJAX requests to improve our blog app

+* IF you don't have an up-to-date blog app fork this repo and clone the fork to c9: [here](https://github.com/weilandia/ps-school-blog.git)

 * First let's plan out the UI for liking a blog post
 - We'll need some icons, so let's use `gem "font-awesome-rails"`
 - By looking at the docs, we can see how to get started